-- c.
+- 1. Parking.
+On-site parking shall be provided in accordance with Article V (A) (17) except that there shall be enough space to accommodate 1 space per 2 seats or 1 space for every 2 persons plus one space per employee or support staff based upon maximum building or event occupancy, whichever is greater. - 1.
+Parking lots serving special event facilities may be paved or graveled.
+To prevent overbuilt paved or graveled parking lots, the Planning Board may limit the size of any parking lot to satisfy 85% of the anticipated peak demand or maximum capacity of a special event venue. - 2.
+The Planning Board may approve a grass parking area only when site conditions are adequate to ensure personal, vehicular and environmental safety.
+The Planning Board may deny permission for grass parking in any instance in which the Planning Board deems site conditions or maintenance inadequate to ensure such safety.
+When parking is proposed to be located on a grassed area, the following information shall be submitted to and evaluated by the Planning Board: - a.
+Topography: Slopes shall be shown on the site plan, and proposed grass parking areas shall be on level or nearly level grounds. - b.
+Soil Stability: A soil map and narrative shall be submitted and show that soil texture, structure, and porosity shall be such that a solid and stable base for vehicular traffic will be provided with little potential for compaction, wetness, or erosion. - c.
 Traffic Circulation: The site plan shall show all ingress, egress and internal traffic patterns and how such vehicular circulation will be marked, controlled, and managed on all driveways, internal roads, and grassed areas during an event The Planning Board shall ensure pedestrian safety as part of the traffic circulation plan. - d.
 Maintenance: A narrative shall be provided to the Planning Board describing maintenance practices for all grassed parking areas. - e.
 Any other information deemed pertinent by the Planning Board. - 3.
 All parking lots shall be placed to the side or rear of structures to the maximum extent feasible.
 The Planning Board may require landscaping to screen and buffer the parking lot as per Article V (A) (17) when they are proposed to be placed in a location visible from public roads or places. - 4.
 Regardless of parking lot surface, the Operator shall ensure adequate parking is available for Persons with Disabilities.
 Such parking shall meet all Americans with Disabilities Act requirements. - m.
 Neighbor Notification of Public Hearing.
-In addition to the public hearing notice requirements in Article VI, notification to neighbors about the public hearing to be held by the Planning Board as part of its review of the special use permit application, or hearing and subsequent special use renewal, reviews shall be accomplished as follows: - The Planning Board shall require a notification provided by certified mail to all owners of real property within 1,200 feet of the exterior boundaries of the parcel 30 days prior to the date of a the public hearing to consider a special use use permit application or a special use permit renewal application.
+In addition to the public hearing notice requirements in Article VI, notification to neighbors about the public hearing to be held by the Planning Board as part of its review of the special use permit application, or subsequent special use renewal, shall be accomplished as follows: - 1.
+The Planning Board shall require a notification provided by certified mail to all owners of real property within 1,200 feet of the exterior boundaries of the parcel 30 days prior to the date of the public hearing to consider a special use permit application or a special use permit renewal application.